HARZ NARROW GAUGE RAILWAYS

 Nordhausen.
 The locomotive is

-is far too small to haul the normal
+which is far too small to haul the

 Also seen between Elend and Sorge is